Maritozzi – Italian Sweet Buns Recipe

 Instructions

 - In a large bowl or in a bowl of a stand mixer, place flour, sugar, yeast, salt and stir.
-Make a well and add milk, honey, egg, vanilla extract, oil and orange/lemon zest.
+Make a well and add milk, honey, egg, vanilla extract, oil, melted butter and orange/lemon zest.
 Mix until dough is formed.
 Knead the dough for 7-8 minutes, until smooth, soft and elastic.
+If the dough is too hard/dry – add 2-3 tablespoons of milk.

 - Place the dough in a lightly greased bowl, cover and let rise until doubled in size, about 1 hour.